ersims/varan/examples/basic-static/README.md

-# Varan basic example with server side rendering
+# Varan basic example for static apps

-This example contains a basic `server` and `client` component.
+This example contains a basic static application.
+There are no server components in this example except for a development server for use during development.
-For most projects this is an ideal starting point as it allows maximum portability and flexibility.
+For some projects this is a simple starting point — similar to [create-react-app][create-react-app-url]

 ## Documentation